 Expenses that can be Paid via Retroactive Medicaid

 In addition to skilled nursing home care, retroactive Medicaid may also pay for a number of other expenses.
 Examples include hospice, hospitalization, out-patient hospital services, laboratory tests, x-rays, physician visits, home health care, prescription medications, non-medical transportation for doctor’s appointments, and durable medical equipment.
-Please note that there be additional services / supports that may also be paid retroactively, and that all states may not retroactively cover all of the benefits mentioned above.
+There may be additional services / supports that may be paid retroactively, but even so, all states may not retroactively cover all of the benefits mentioned above.
 As mentioned previously, some states may also cover home and community based services via HCBS Medicaid waivers retroactively.